rudra-singh1/scn-documentation/community/teams.md

 - Open source development, Git, and GitHub

 ## Education
 Our education team plays a core role in our community networks as they enable our networks to be community-owned and operated.
 The education team is responsible for developing educational materials, running workshops, and teaching our Digital Steward cohorts.
-Join the [#digital-stewards-planning](https://seattlecommunitynet.slack.com/archives/C01PGCVAZQQ) channel in Slack and contact Esther Jang to learn more about how you can get involved.
+Message the [#digital-stewards](https://discord.gg/sZkK5RpeCE) channel in Discord and contact Esther Jang to learn more about how you can get involved.

 You should join this team if you have experience in or are interested in learning any of the following skills/technologies:
 - Teaching